infinyon/fluvio-duck/README.md

 D load './build/release/extension/fluvio-duck/fluvioduck.duckdb_extension';
 ```

-# Running cloud demo
+# Running extension

-Start cats-facts and helinki in the cloud demo repo.
-Download Jolt and Regex SmartModule in the UI console.
+Load either debug or release version of the extension as in the previous section.

-# Getting topics and partitions
+## Getting topics and partitions

 ```
 D select * from fluvio_topic();